zmwangx/pyonedrive/README.rst

  pyonedrive
 ============

-*Warning: This package is Python-3 only.*
+*Caution: This package is Python 3 only.*

 This is a bare-bones and badly-written [#]_ OneDrive batch uploader, using the new API.
 For a more complete OneDrive solution in Python, see